mochul/BusyBookingsReport/index.md

 Rationale for AI Tools and Design Patterns: Copilot was useful because it was integrated into the coding environment and allowed to see various options for potential refactors and this helped us work faster.
 Claude/GPT o-1 preview helped us with code generation and reasoning when adding features.
 The combined usage of these two tools reduced development time and improved code readability.

-Design Patterns:

-Singleton Pattern: Makes sure there is a single instance of .
-Thisprevents resource wastage and complexity.
-Observer Pattern: Maintains a clear one-to-many relationship between components.
-For example, when a booking changes, observers (like the calendar UI and business dashboards) are automatically updated.
-Single Responsibility Principle: Ensures each module or class has one well-defined purpose, making code easier to test and refactor.
-This enhances scalability.

 ## Requirements (20 Points):